The Land of Smiles.

 The marathon eve party ended before 9:00 pm which gave me the needed time to prepare everything for the race day and to fully rest in our accommodation, the Memoire d’Angkor Hotel.

 A short program was held, and afterwards the 3,500+ runners from 49 countries were released.
 The gun start quickly separated me from Patricia who’s a well-trained athlete and joins exotic marathons around the world.
 With the dimly lit road from the start area, I lost her when she swiftly blended in with the swarm of runners.
-Now, I was back to being the lone wolf.
+Now, I was back to being a lone wolf.

 Recalling a running experience in Angkor Wat after an eight-month gap is indeed a more daunting task than surviving the run itself.
 Hahaha… I may not be able to retrace and describe my route thoroughly;